Skip section navigation

 Advance care planning is designed to help anyone, healthy or sick, communicate their wishes for medical treatment.
 This planning process will clarify what your family and friends need to know if you become unable to make health care decisions for yourself.

 When you put these wishes in writing, this kind of plan is called an advance directive or health care directive.

 Advance care planning: Make your health care wishes known

-Make sure your family knows your goals and values for future health care needs in case illness or injury prevents you from telling them yourself.
-Learn more at a free group session.
+Make sure your family and health care providers know your goals and values for future health care needs in case illness or injury prevents you from telling them yourself.
+Learn more at a free class.